ekim86/jsdom-toy-tale-nyc-web-120919/README.md

 response data, make a `<div class="card">` for each toy and add it to the toy-collection `div`.

+// get all the data of toys (fetch)
+// get the div toy collection
+// create class card
+// and add it to the toy collection div

 ## Add Toy Info to the Card

 Each card should have the following child elements: